Updated on October 5, 2025

 The Physical Therapy Comparison

-I often compare this to physical therapy.
-Working sore muscles hurts in the moment, but you feel stronger and more flexible afterward.
+I often compare EMDR to physical therapy.
+Working sore muscles hurts in the moment.
+But you feel stronger and more flexible afterward.

-EMDR can feel emotionally painful during processing, but research shows it improves overall well-being rather than making people feel worse long-term.
+EMDR can feel emotionally painful during processing.
+But research shows it improves overall well-being.
+It doesn’t make people feel worse long-term.

 What to Expect

-You might experience brief after-effects, including vivid dreams, mood swings, or tiredness.
-These typically resolve within 24 hours.
+You might experience brief after-effects.
+These include vivid dreams, mood swings, or tiredness.
+They typically resolve within 24 hours.

 Myth 5: EMDR Is Not Evidence-Based

-Because EMDR emerged in the late 1980s, research took time to catch up.
-This created space for skepticism about whether this treatment option works.
+EMDR emerged in the late 1980s.
+Research took time to catch up.
+That created space for skepticism about whether this treatment option works.

 The Research Reality

-The evidence is now overwhelming.
-Decades of studies demonstrate EMDR’s effectiveness for post-traumatic stress disorder, with research showing it’s as effective as other established trauma treatments.
+Research demonstrates EMDR’s effectiveness for post-traumatic stress disorder.
+Studies show it’s as effective as other established trauma treatments, including cognitive-behavioral therapy.

 Professional Recognition